Dungeons & Dragons Basic Set

 The Dungeons & Dragons Basic Set is a set of rulebooks for the Dungeons & Dragons (D&D) fantasy role-playing game.
 First published in 1977, it saw a handful of revisions and reprintings.
 The first edition was written by J. Eric Holmes based on Gary Gygax and Dave Arneson's original work.
 Later editions were edited by Tom Moldvay, Frank Mentzer, Troy Denning, and Doug Stewart.

 The Basic Set details the essential concepts of the D&D game.
-It gives rules for character creation and advancement for player characters at beginning levels.
+It provides the rules for character creation and advancement for player characters at beginning levels.
 It also includes information on how to play adventures inside dungeons for both players and the Dungeon Master.

 1977 version

 The original Dungeons & Dragons Basic Set was published by TSR, Inc. in 1977.

 TSR hired outside writer John Eric Holmes to produce the Basic Set as an introductory version of the D&D game.
-It incorporates concepts from the original 1974 D&D boxed set plus the Supplement I: Greyhawk.
-The rulebook covers characters of levels one through three, rules for adventuring in dungeons, and introduces the concepts of the game; it explains the game's concepts and method of play in terms that make them accessible to new players ages twelve and above who might not be familiar with tabletop miniatures wargaming.
+It incorporates game concepts from the original 1974 D&D boxed set plus Supplement I: Greyhawk.
+The rulebook is intended for characters of levels one through three, with rules for adventuring in dungeons, and introduces the main concepts of the game; it explains the game's concepts and method of play in terms that make them accessible to new players ages twelve and older who might not be familiar with the rules and structure of tabletop miniatures wargaming.
 Although the Basic Set was not fully compatible with Advanced Dungeons & Dragons, players were expected to continue play beyond third level by moving to AD&D, which was released beginning later that year.
 Holmes preferred a lighter tone with more room for personal improvisation, while Gary Gygax, who wrote the Advanced books, wanted an expansive game with rulings on any conceivable situation which might come up during play, and so could be used to arbitrate disputes at tournaments.

 The first Basic Set was available as a 48-page standalone rulebook featuring artwork by David C. Sutherland III, or as part of a boxed set, which was packaged in a larger, more visually appealing box than the original boxed set, allowing the game to be stocked on retail shelves and targeted at the general public via toy stores.
 The boxed set included a set of polyhedral dice and supplemental materials.
 In that same year, Games Workshop (U.K.) published their own version of the rulebook, with a cover by John Blanche, and illustrations by Fangorn.
-Supplemental materials appearing in the boxed set included geomorphs, monster and treasure lists, and a set of polyhedral dice.
+The boxed set contained geomorphs, lists of monsters and treasures, and a polyhedral dice set as supplemental materials.